A Grand Adventure Across the Pacific

 Buona Sera at her spot on Sled Row, Honolulu, Transpac 2019

-This year, I will join Buona Sera again for the Transpac Race, but I am excited for the summer of 2024 when Shearwater Sailing will expand its offerings to include our first long, blue water passage.
+I am excited for the future when Shearwater Sailing will expand its offerings to include long, blue water passages.
 Open ocean sailing is challenging, but the rewards are immense.

 Dream a little, and I look forward to hearing from you!